jerryslab/jutils/README.md

 #######################################################################

-##toolchain-env.sh - cross-compile toolchain set-up.
+## TOOLCHAIN ENV - a cross-compile toolchain set-up environment.

 This shell script will provide all the environment variables with paths for your toolchian of choice for all your cross-compiiling needs.